mohitpai/journey-optimizer.en/help/using/design/stock.md

 You can replace any existing image in your email content by a photo from [!DNL Adobe Stock].
 Note that this option is available for all images: licensed/unlicensed Stock images and images from your Assets folder.

-To perform this, follow the steps below:
+To browse similar photos, follow the steps below:

 1. Select the image to replace.
 1. Click the **[!UICONTROL Find similar Stock photos]** button to display assets in [!DNL Adobe Stock] which match the content, color, and composition of the image.